-A big draw to visit Anaconda is the surrounding iconic Montana landscapes.
+A big draw to visiting Anaconda is the surrounding iconic Montana landscapes.
 The Pintler Veterans Memorial Scenic Highway begins in Anaconda and heads 64 miles through a stunning mountain country.
 Other adventures nearby include Georgetown Lake and the surrounding Beaverhead-Deerlodge National Forest.

 Accommodation: Where to Stay in Anaconda

 The 1.5-million-acre Bob Marshall Wilderness Complex is right at the backdoor of this gateway community.
-Visitors can also access the encompassing Helena-Lewis and Clark National Forest.
+Visitors also access the encompassing Helena-Lewis and Clark National Forest.

 Outdoor recreation is nearly endless from Choteau.
 Activities like hiking, fishing, and horseback riding are rampant during the summer.
 Visits to Choteau in the winter usually include skiing or snowmobiling.